Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Landrum Middle School students will benefit from multi-tiered systems of support.

-Performance Objective 2: INTERVENTIONS: By June 2024, Landrum Middle School will implement TIER interventions with students identified as needing academic or behavioral supports.
+Performance Objective 2: INTERVENTIONS: By June 2026, Landrum Middle School will implement TIER interventions with students identified as needing academic or behavioral supports.

 Evaluation Data Sources: Multiple measures

-Strategy 1: Core EIT's, MCL, Teacher Assistant, and reading specialists hired to help support teachers and students with classroom management, and teacher support.
+Strategy 1: Core EIT's, MCL, Teacher Assistant, and reading specialists were hired to help support teachers and students with classroom management, and teacher support.
 Specialists and EIT will lead school wide professional development regarding Data Driven Instruction.
 (DDI)

 Staff Responsible for Monitoring: Teachers